 Will My Child Ever Have a Best Friend?

-Is anything sadder — or more frightening to parents — than a child with attention deficit disorder (ADHD) who has trouble making friends?
+Is anything sadder — or more frightening to parents — than a child with attention deficit disorder (ADHD or ADD) who has trouble making friends?

 Take eight-year-old Josh, who stands alone at the edge of the playground, watching the other kids play.
 He’d like to join them but has no idea how.
 Eleven-year-old Tina sits on the porch steps in tears.
 From the next block, she can hear the sounds of a birthday party to which she wasn’t invited — even though she thought the birthday girl was her good friend.
 Fourteen-year-old Tom spends all his free time alone, on his computer.
 No one calls him, and he calls no one.

-“Parents fall apart crying about their child’s situation,” says Richard Lavoie, a special education consultant in Barnstable, Massachusetts, and the author of It’s So Much Work to Be Your Friend.
+“Parents fall apart crying about their child’s ADHD friendship problems,” says Richard Lavoie, a special education consultant in Barnstable, Massachusetts, and the author of It’s So Much Work to Be Your Friend (#CommissionsEarned).
 “And it’s never about academics.
 It’s always about the pain of social isolation their child is facing.”
 Parents want to knowhow to help kids make friends.

 All parents worry about their children’s friendships.
 But for parents of children with ADHD, the concerns are especially pressing.
 Making and keeping friends requires hundreds of skills — talking, listening, sharing, being empathetic, and so on.
 These skills do not come naturally to children with ADHD.